 There were at least three secret chemical experiments conducted by the military in the mid to late 1900s.
 Between 1942 and 1975, the Navy and the Army conducted World War II mustard gas tests.
 The Army also produced tests during the Cold War era.

 At the beginning of World War II, allied forces knew little of the mustard agent’s offensive use and had not developed effective protection from it.
 The Allies feared the use of chemical agents, especially mustard gas, by the Germans and Japanese.
 The Navy soon produced secret tests of the defenses and uses of mustard gas.
-The program involved gas chambers in which participants experienced full body exposure while testing protective clothing and skin tests.
+The program involved gas chambers in which participants experienced full body exposure while testing protective clothing and skin durability.

 Volunteer soldiers were recruited by the Department of Defense in the 1940s as subjects for mustard gas experiments.
 The experiments would evaluate ways to protect troops against mustard gas attacks.
 Nearly 60,000 soldiers and military personnel were participants in mild exposures, and an estimated 4,000 were subjected to severe exposures due to field exercises over contaminated grounds.
-The Department of Defense has conducted an outreach to exposed Veterans since the early 1990s, informing them of their benefits.
+The Department of Defense has conducted an outreach to exposed veterans since the early 1990s, informing them of their benefits.